Subodhrana390/Digital_Marketing_Club/README.md

 ### Public-Facing Website
 - **Homepage:** A stunning, animated landing page introducing the club and its mission.
-- **Events Showcase:** View upcoming and past events with a clean, modern UI.
+- **Events Showcase:** View upcoming and past events with a clean, modern UI and session-based filtering.
 - **Event Details & Registration:** Detailed event pages with banners, photo galleries, and a seamless on-page registration pop-up form.
-- **Blog Platform:** A fully-featured blog with search functionality, category filtering, and beautifully rendered articles with a table of contents.
+- **Blog Platform:** A fully-featured blog with search functionality, beautifully rendered articles with a dynamic table of contents, and an optimized reading experience.
 - **Resource Library:** A curated collection of marketing tools, templates, and learning resources, categorized for easy access.
-- **Team Showcase:** A dynamic members page to introduce the club's team.
+- **Team Pages:** Separate, dedicated pages for the **Core Team** (with detailed profiles) and the **Active Team** (with member lists), including session-based filtering.
 - **Public Analytics:** A transparent reports page showcasing club statistics like event attendance and content engagement.
-- **Contact Form:** A functional contact page for inquiries.
+- **Contact Form:** A functional contact page that stores submissions for admin review.
 - **AI Ideation Tool:** A public tool for generating blog post ideas using Genkit.
+- **Responsive Design:** A fully responsive and mobile-friendly experience across all public pages.

 ### Admin Panel
 - **Secure Authentication:** Admin login via Email/Password or Google Sign-In, protected by an authentication guard.